 Mascoma Community Health Center

-A community owned and operated, non-profit health, dental, behavioral health center and pharmacy
+A community owned and operated, non-profit health center that meets health and dental needs.

-°Local Control – Local ownership and board of directors
+°Local Control – Local accountability by Patient Orientated Board of Directors

 °In-Depth Care – More time with staff and more coordination

 °Open to anyone – Families, Young, Old, Insured, Un-insured